 It took me 18 months to make my first sale and it inspired me to settle down and create dozens of posts on a range of niche questions.
 It also encouraged me to update my blogs and improve the existing content and site load times so that I could expect to continue to grow.

-As I move forward, I know I will continue to lean and grow and as I share my tips I hope your will be inspired to take the plunge and get started on your journey.
+As I move forward, I know I will continue to learn and grow and as I share my tips I hope you will be inspired to take the plunge and get started on your journey.

 I am continuing to learn all the time and if you want to learn and create a blog as you do so, then Wealthy Affiliate is my recommendation to do so.
 Your website is hosted as part of your membership and this in my opinion is one of the best features of this website.

-You can find a full review of Wealthy Affiliate in my blog post What is Wealthy Affiliate All About.
+You can find a full review of Wealthy Affiliate in my blog post.

-Many of the tips that I used in order to find multiple variations of my post title came from another website called Income School.
+Many of the tips that I use come from another website called Income School.
 They also have a step-by-step educational course with some features and benefits that I believe complement Wealthy Affiliate.
-Their course is called Project 24 and you can see a full review of it on this post.
+Their course is called Project 24 and you can see a full review of Project 24 on this post.

 I would love to hear your thoughts.